helium/HIP/0062-helium-hub.md

 ### Minimum Requirements
 [minimum-requirements]: #minimum-requirements

-1) Bond 3,000,000 HNT to the wallet controlled by the sub-protocol

-2) Have a public immutable ledger for attestation purposes with Helium Hub
+1) Have a public immutable ledger for attestation purposes with Helium Hub

-3) Have the capability to inform Helium Hub of it's epoch statistics (Oracles/Validators/IBC/etc) as a minimum would be the following;
+2) Have the capability to inform Helium Hub of it's epoch statistics (Oracles/Validators/IBC/etc) as a minimum would be the following;

-    - DC usage
+    - Data Credit (DC) Usage

-4) Must use DC's for data transfer.
+3) Must use DC's for data transfer.
 DC's can only be minted upon burning HNT.
 The HNT being burnt is from the sub-protocols bonding pool.
 This pool includes the initial 3MM HNT bonded for sub-protocol creation.
 As a coldstart bucket the sub-protocol is able to burn up to 10% of this initial bond.
 This 10% will be replenished with the HNT rewarded per epoch to the sub-protocol (if necessary).

-5) All sub-protocol tokens need to be backed by HNT via the bonding pool.
+4) All sub-protocol tokens need to be backed by HNT via the bonding pool.
 The ratio is up to the sub-protocol and set upon creation.
 For example, 1 HNT can equal 1 SPT or 1 HNT can equal 1000 SPT.
 This is used for PST to HNT conversions.

+For the sub-protocol to be eligible for Proof-of-Protocol-Service (PoPS) it also needs to;

+1) Bond 21,000,000 USD in DC to the wallet controlled by the sub-protocol.
+This bond can be funded by one entity or crowdfunded.
+The fund accumulates as HNT until the 21,000,000 USD valuation is reached.
+At which point the HNT is burnt to DC and the sub-protocol then becomes eligible for PoPS.
+If the sub-protocol doesn't reach this valuation those who bonded HNT to this can redeem there HNT.

 ## Helium Hub - Rewards
 [hub-rewards]: #helium-hub---rewards